 According to my guidebook this part of the city – Vedado – is full of paladares.
 They are small, family-run, private-owned restaurants.
 Yesterday we wandered the streets without finding even one of them.
 Today we went straight into one which is listed in the guidebook.
 Homely, private as a paladar is meant to be.
 Good food, but too expensive (32 USD).

 Spent today (80,5 USD).
-Remark: The hotel stay in Havana was paid at home and is not included here.
+Remark: We paid for the hotel stay in Havana at home and do not include it here.